 - Hybrid: The hybrid resume combines elements of both the reverse-chronological and functional formats.
 This resume provides equal amounts of focus for each section of the document and is well-suited for applicants who have some experience, who are changing career paths, or who are working around large gaps in their employment.

-2. How do you write a compelling manufacturing engineer summary?
+2. Craft a compelling manufacturing engineer resume summary

 A resume summary can make or break your chances of making it to the interview stage.
 The resume summary is a brief, 1-3 sentence statement that helps introduce you to the employer.